Swirrl/table2qb/example.md

 #### 2.1.3 Validate Cells

 This step would compare the transformed URIs to codelists, or the literals to other rules (e.g. count cannot be missing or negative).
+Much of this should follow from the above configuration.

 #### 2.1.3 Extract Marginals